License Violations and Compliance

 The Life of a Compliance Case

 A compliance case has a sort of life cycle.
 It starts with a report which we receive.
 We investigate that report and work to confirm the violation.
 Once we've done that, we use a number of methods to establish contact with the violator.
 When we start talking, we begin the work of bringing the violator into compliance, and the process ends once that's done.
+In every step of this process, our actions are guided by the Principles Of Community-Oriented GPL Enforcement.

 We provide instructions for reporting license violations.
 All of our cases start this way — we don't go looking for them on our own.
 We need to know at least three things: